HosamAyoub/Atmega32-Drivers-with-Hardware-Interfacing/README.md

 * **ServoMotor:** this driver contains the setup settings for the Servo motor.
 * **StepperMotor:** this driver contains the configurable setup settings for the Stepper motor that make you choose the angle and direction of rotation.
 * **EEPROM:** interfacing with the EEPROM memory, sending and receiving data from it.

+## Useful Datasheets
+You can find the datasheets that are used to interface with these components [here.](https://drive.google.com/drive/folders/1FAyY9HWqLeRpX-BFYk_BMwRp1JY0xJO1?usp=sharing)